chr211/cyberTRIP/README.md

 Challenges
-The development of CyberTRIP faced several challenges, especially in making sure the different parts of our program, each using distinct technologies, worked well together.
+The development of CyberTRIP faced several challenges, especially in making sure the different parts of the program, each using distinct technologies, worked well together.
 Each component needed to be carefully created to ensure they functioned smoothly as a unified system with other components.
 For example, the Mongo database stored data in BSON format, while other components needed to have the data in JSON format.

-Another of the primary challenges faced by our team was ensuring the security and privacy of potentially sensitive data.
-Since this is a web application potentially accessible to people outside of the desired user environment, we had to ensure that all the data was transmitted and stored securely.
-This was not just a technical issue, but a requirement, given the nature of our program.
-To address this, our team implemented security measures including encryption at rest using bcrypt to securely store user passwords and session management using a secret key to prevent session hijacking.
+Another of the primary challenges faced was ensuring the security and privacy of potentially sensitive data.
+Since this is a web application potentially accessible to people outside of the desired user environment, it must be ensured that all the data was transmitted and stored securely.
+This was not just a technical issue, but a requirement, given the nature of the program.
+To address this, security measures were implemented including encryption at rest using bcrypt to securely store user passwords and session management using a secret key to prevent session hijacking.
-We also used certificates to encrypt data in transit for https transfer, which protects it against eavesdropping.
-We further implemented the Python cryptography library function to secure the data stored in our Mongodb.
+Certificates were used to encrypt data in transit for https transfer, which protects it against eavesdropping.
+The Python cryptography library function was implemented to secure the data stored in the Mongodb.

 Another significant challenge was the integration of various external APIs, each with its own unique format and authentication method.
-This required a careful and methodical approach, as the team strived to create a user-friendly experience.
-We started with a simple API at first, urlscan, and created a way a user could click on any link in the incident notes to trigger the urlscan API.
-We had a few issues with the event listeners and the fact that the API has a built-in wait time for responses.
-We dealt with this by adding a countdown timer and had the results page load in a pop up at the correct time.
+This required a careful and methodical approach, as the desire was to create a user-friendly experience.
+It began with a simple API at first, urlscan, and created a way a user could click on any link in the incident notes to trigger the urlscan API.
+There were a few issues with the event listeners and the fact that the API has a built-in wait time for responses.
+This was dealt with by adding a countdown timer and had the results page load in a pop up at the correct time.

 The user interface had a few of its own challenges, particularly in terms of creating a design that was both user-friendly and capable of displaying diverse types of information.
-We utilized some of our member’s prior knowledge of JavaScript and MongoDB to develop an interface that was simple to interact with.
-Those members primarily dealt with the front-end coding.
-However, we found we needed to use some technologies that none of us were previously familiar with like Flask and Jinja.
+Prior knowledge of JavaScript and MongoDB was utilized to develop an interface that was simple to interact with.
+It was found that some technologies like Flask and Jinja were needed.
 Although we all knew Python and basic web programming, learning flask was crucial.
-It was necessary to learn because it’s fundamental tool for automated handling of web sessions, requests, and responses and routing them to our Python code so that the correct html templates can be displayed.
-We also discovered that we needed to use a tool called Gunicorn to manage web requests on our AWS server.
+It was necessary to learn because it’s fundamental tool for automated handling of web sessions, requests, and responses and routing them to the Python code so that the correct html templates can be displayed.
+It was also discovered that a tool called Gunicorn to manage web requests on the AWS server was needed.

-Finally, the decision to make the platform web-based introduced issues related to development and testing, especially with a team of four members.
-Hosting and scalability were additional considerations beyond hosting our program on one development machine.
-The team’s decision to initially host locally and use GitHub for version control was a good approach for initial development, allowing for controlled testing and gradual addition of features.
-As the basics progressed and were found to be working as planned, we moved to cloud services.
-We selected AWS for its ease of setup and scalability, which makes it easy to demonstrate a proof of concept for a realistic multi-user tool for incident response.
+Finally, the decision to make the platform web-based introduced issues related to development and testing.
+Hosting and scalability were additional considerations beyond hosting the program on one development machine.
+The decision to initially host locally and use GitHub for version control was a good approach for initial development, allowing for controlled testing and gradual addition of features.
+As the basics progressed and were found to be working as planned, it was moved to cloud services.
+AWS was selected for its ease of setup and scalability, which makes it easy to demonstrate a proof of concept for a realistic multi-user tool for incident response.
 There were a few problems where the exact same program functioned differently on Ubuntu on AWS versus a single windows machine, but they were minor cosmetic issues.
-We also had to configure environment variables within the AWS server for security rather than hard code them in our application.
+Environment variables were created within the AWS server for security rather than hard code them in the application.

-In summary, we handled the challenges well with a combination of existing experience with MongoDB and JavaScript, and the willingness to learn new technologies like Flask and Jinja.
-Our approach took careful planning, trial and error, and clear decision-making to keep things moving.
+In summary, the challenges were handled well with a combination of existing experience with MongoDB and JavaScript, and the willingness to learn new technologies like Flask and Jinja.
+The approach took careful planning, trial and error, and clear decision-making to keep things moving.

 Highlights